ahmadbelb/Blog/_pages/about.md

 I am open to work remotely from Stanford, CA. Interested or know anyone who might be interested in hiring me?
 [Please email me.](mailto:kkrao@stanford.edu) -->

-I am a double master student at the Technical University of Munich.There I study Civil Engineering and Computational Science and Engineering
+I am a double master student at the Technical University of Munich.There I study Civil Engineering along side Computational Science and Engineering

 I develop physics-assisted machine learning algorithms to quantify bridges health (how safe or damaged the bridges are) using remote sensing.
 I work in the <a href="https://www.bgu.tum.de/en/cbm/chair-of-non-destructive-testing-ndt/" target="_blank">Chair of Non-destructive Testing</a> with Dr Alexander Mendler.
 I got my bachelors in Civil Engineering at the University of Edinburgh.
 During my bachelors and masters, I worked on several independent studies which convinced me about the endless possibilities of impact-based research.
 My quest to develop technologies to understand climate dynamics and help quantify climate change impacts on ecosystems is derived from that conviction.